howard-university-web-services/Howard-Automation-Library/README.md

 #### Initial spinup of a multi-site site, and clone dev.coasdept

-- This script creates a new multi-site install locally, adjusts settings.php and sites.php with needed parameters, create a new multi-site DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.
+- This script creates a new multi-site install locally, adjusts settings.php and sites.php with needed parameters, connect to a multi-site DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.

+##### Manual Steps (to be completed first)

+- Create database in desired environment (hud8 or academicdepartments), and note machine name.
+- Add URLs for new site into dev/stg/live URL fields in acquia.

+##### Automated Steps (done by script after manual steps complete)

 - Be sure that all desired local folders are set up in hal_config.txt
 - Be sure that you are on master branch, and it is up to date.
+- Be sure you have the database machine name you added in acquia.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/create_new_multisite.sh`